abalanonline/ab-watson-msg/README.md

 ### Testing Telegram
 * Open http://localhost:8080/test/text

-the responce will look like this
+the response will look like this
 ```
 <voice-transformation type="Custom" timbre="Breeze" timbre_extent="60%">
 Hello, how are you today?</voice-transformation>